 Aarhus is the second largest city in Denmark.
 However, despite being the second largest city, it is quite easy to cover it on foot just in 2 days.
 Basically, Aarhus is a perfect weekend gateway from Copenhagen or Amsterdam.
 I visited Aarhus while moving from Amsterdam to Copenhagen and it turned out to be a pleasant surprise during my Europe Backpacking Trip.
 Read more

-Aarhus, a tiny sleeping beauty at the coast of is a perfect weekend gateway from Copenhagen.
+Aarhus, a tiny sleeping beauty at the coast of is a perfect weekend getaway from Copenhagen.
 However, my visit to this less frequented city made me realise that it can be a base to visit many remarkable towns in Denmark including the hometown of H.C Anderson, Odense, and Skagen.
 Aarhus has been like a discovery during my months-long solo backpacking trip to Europe.
 Hereby, I have tried compiling some of the best things to do in Aarhus.
 Read more